Chart Color Schemes

 Winter Valley lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, Winter Valley is predicted to experience exceptional growth, placing it in the top 10 percent of Australia's non-metropolitan areas.
-By 2041, the area is expected to grow by 6,129 persons based on aggregated SA2-level projections, reflecting a gain of 79.5% in total over the 17 years.
+Population projections indicate exceptional growth over the period, with the area expected to grow by 6,043 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 98.5% in total over the 17 years.

 Frequently Asked Questions - Population